It’s pretty easy to find foods in Costa Rica that kids will eat, and not just he desserts, though there are plenty of those.

 Pura Vida Moms has a tres leche cake recipe for families that want to sample it before they go or who crave it when they return.

-Most copos layer the shaved ice with condensed milk, powdered milk and brightly colored (usually red) syrup.
-Sometimes they have a layer of fruit or tiny marshmallows, too.
+Granizada, a made-for-Instagram shave-ice concoction, layers the shaved ice with condensed milk, powdered milk and brightly red syrup with a flavor reminiscent of Bazooka gum.
+Sometimes they’re called copas and have a layer of fruit or tiny marshmallows.

 Some items you’ll only see for Christmas, Easter or around certain saints’ days.
 I bought some crunchy vanilla-custard flavored natilla candy in December, for example.